 - a) hold an academic or professional post of an appropriate level of seniority; - b) possess substantial prior experience of assessment at equivalent levels on behalf of institutions judged to be delivering and making awards of comparable standards.
-Exceptionally a professional nominee who lacks the required prior experience may be appointed provided at least one experienced External Examiner is also appointed for the same course; - c) be appointed in accordance with the University's agreed procedures (see Section 23); - d) have no potential conflict of interest or other impediment to the impartial discharge of the functions of external examining; - e) discharge the following functions: - i) in respect of the design of the assessment scheme:
+Exceptionally a professional nominee who lacks the required prior experience may be appointed provided at least one experienced External Examiner is also appointed for the same course;

-- comment on the syllabus, learning outcomes and assessment scheme of the course and its delivery mechanism in the light of experiences of candidates' learning outcomes, comparable courses and awards elsewhere and developments within the discipline or field; - be consulted regarding proposals for the introduction or modification of a course; - ii) in respect of a given assessment diet: - comment on, in advance, all summative assessment instruments (or, in cases involving a high volume of continuous assessment, a sample may be provided for advance comment); - report on the overall standards achieved by candidates and in particular on the comparability of these standards with those of candidates on similar courses or programmes in other UK Higher Education institutions; - report on the relationship between these overall standards, programme specifications and published national subject benchmark statements; - assess the soundness and fairness of the implementation of the assessment process; - adjudicate where necessary, subject to the authority of Senate, over the grade to be awarded to any particular candidate; - · certify contentment with the assessment outcomes prior to their publication; - provide an annual written report to the Principal as required by the University.
+- c) be appointed in accordance with the University's agreed procedures (see Section 23); - d) have no potential conflict of interest or other impediment to the impartial discharge of the functions of external examining; - e) discharge the following functions: - i) in respect of the design of the assessment scheme: - comment on the syllabus, learning outcomes and assessment scheme of the course and its delivery mechanism in the light of experiences of candidates' learning outcomes, comparable courses and awards elsewhere and developments within the discipline or field; - be consulted regarding proposals for the introduction or modification of a course; - ii) in respect of a given assessment diet: - comment on, in advance, all summative assessment instruments (or, in cases involving a high volume of continuous assessment, a sample may be provided for advance comment); - report on the overall standards achieved by candidates and in particular on the comparability of these standards with those of candidates on similar courses or programmes in other UK Higher Education institutions; - report on the relationship between these overall standards, programme specifications and published national subject benchmark statements; - · assess the soundness and fairness of the implementation of the assessment process; - adjudicate where necessary, subject to the authority of Senate, over the grade to be awarded to any particular candidate; - · certify contentment with the assessment outcomes prior to their publication; - provide an annual written report to the Principal as required by the University. - iii) in respect of meetings of the Board of Examiners; - attend in person at least one meeting of the Board per academic session.

 16.65 All examiners shall maintain the security of examination scripts and other materials to be assessed.
 Throughout the assessment process examiners must ensure that the identity of any candidate is not disclosed through any form of communication, including e-mail.
-Examination scripts and other assessed materials must be retained by Schools for the periods prescribed by Senate.
+Examination scripts and other assessed materials must be retained by Schools and Research Institutes for the periods prescribed by Senate.